K-theory and G-theory of derived algebraic stacks: Algebraic K-theory

 Another interesting case is that of a proper representable morphism $f : \sX' \to \sX$ which restricts to an isomorphism $\sU' \to \sU$.
 Then the square is often called a \emph{proper cdh square} or \emph{abstract blow-up square}.
 K-theory typically doesn't satisfy excision with respect to such squares either, but again it holds if we pass to formal completions.

-\begin{thm}[Proper excision] Let $f : \sX' \to \sX$ be a proper representable morphism of noetherian derived $1$-algebraic stacks with bounded structure sheaves.
-Assume that $\sX$ and $\sX'$ have affine diagonal and nice stabilizers, or that $f$ is finite and $\sX$ and $\sX'$ satisfy the conditions of \examref{exam:ANS}.
+\begin{thm}[Proper excision] Let $f : \sX' \to \sX$ be a proper representable morphism of noetherian derived $1$-Artin stacks with bounded structure sheaves, affine diagonal, and nice stabilizers.
 Let $\sU \sub \sX$ and $\sU' \sub \sX'$ be quasi-compact open subsets over which $f$ restricts to an isomorphism $\sU' \simeq \sU$.
 If $Z$ and $Z'$ are the respective set-theoretic complements of $\sU$ and $\sU'$, then the induced square of pro-spectra

 is cartesian. \end{thm}